SemiOccam: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels: Experiments

 \subsection{Experiment Setup}

 \paragraph{Datasets.} We report results on the Cifar-10/100 and CleanSTL-10 datasets.
 CIFAR-10 contains 10 classes with 6,000 32x32 color images per class, totaling 60,000 images, of which 50,000 are for training and 10,000 for testing.
 CIFAR-100 is similar to CIFAR-10 but contains 100 classes with 600 images per class, of which 500 are for training and 100 for testing.
 STL-10 is an image classification dataset designed for self-supervised and semi-supervised learning, containing 10 classes with 5,000 labeled training samples and 100,000 unlabeled images, each at a resolution of 96×96 pixels.
-We created CleanSTL-10 by carefully removing duplicates and overlaps between training and test sets, as detailed in Appendix~\ref{sec:stl10_data_clean}.
+We created CleanSTL-10 by carefully removing duplicates and overlaps between training and test sets, as detailed in Section~\ref{sec:stl10_data_clean}.
 After this deduplication, CleanSTL-10 contains 90,455 training images and 8,000 testing images, ensuring more reliable and fair evaluation.

-\paragraph{Implementation details.} We use the DINO pre-trained model based on the ViT-large backbone to extract feature representations.
-On the Cifar-10/100 datasets, the values of the Gaussian components are set to 10/100 respectively, and the PCA dimension is set to 60.
-In the STL-10 dataset, since its training set contains more than 10 categories, we set the number of Gaussian components to 15 to obtain better robustness, the PCA dimension is set to 45, and the convergence threshold (Tol) is set to 1.
-The PCA dimension is set to use accuracy as an evaluation metric to evaluate the classification performance of different methods.
-All experiments are performed on a Tesla T4 GPU with 15GB memory.
+\paragraph{Implementation details.} We use the DINO pre-trained model with a ViT-Large backbone to extract feature representations.
+For dimensionality reduction, PCA is applied with dimensions selected based on explained variance, typically preserving over 60\% of the total variance (see Fig.~\ref{fig:combined_heatmap_pca}).
+On the CIFAR-10 and CIFAR-100 datasets, we set the number of gaussian components to 10 and 100, respectively, and the PCA dimension to 60.
+For CleanSTL-10, which contains more than 10 categories in its training set, we set the number of gaussian components to 15 for improved robustness, the PCA dimension to 45, and the convergence threshold (Tol) to $10^1$.
+Classification performance is evaluated using accuracy.
+All experiments are conducted on a single NVIDIA Tesla T4 accelerator with 15~GB of memory.